BlackRock takes Scalable Capital stake in Europe "robo-advisor" push

 By Simon Jessop and Trevor Hunnicutt

-LONDON/NEW YORK, June 20 BlackRock, the world's biggest asset manager, made its first push into Europe's "robo-advice" market on Tuesday after taking a stake in Anglo-German digital investment manager Scalable Capital.
+LONDON/NEW YORK, June 20 (Reuters) - BlackRock, the world's biggest asset manager, made its first push into Europe's "robo-advice" market on Tuesday after taking a stake in Anglo-German digital investment manager Scalable Capital.

 BlackRock, which manages $5.4 trillion across a range of actively managed and index-tracking funds, led a 30 million euro ($33.6 million) funding round for Scalable alongside its two existing German venture capital backers, a joint statement said.